e-PSHAD/PAD/README.md

 chmod a+w theme
 ```

-To stop containers, run `docker-compose stop`.
-To restart, run `docker-compose stop`.
-If there is a configuration change, run `docker-compose up -d` so that Docker updates the environment.
+To stop containers, run `docker compose stop`.
+To restart, run `docker compose start`.
+If there is a configuration change, run `docker compose up -d` so that Docker updates the environment.
+To destroy the developer environment, run `docker compose down`.

-To destroy the developer environment, run `docker-compose down`
+A more complete [setup guide for PAD+ development](https://e-pshad.github.io/pad-doc/developpement/setup-local) is available.